xtech/hw-openmower-sabo/INSTALL-SOFTWARE.md

 Done :satisfied:<br>
 ... **but not finished** :v: ... you need to do the whole procedure again, but with the right drive side.

-So, <kbd>Ctrl</kbd>+<kbd>c</kbd> your socat, do it again but for port 65104 and start over once more at point 4. but with port 65104 to do the same for the right ESC
+So, <kbd>Ctrl</kbd>+<kbd>c</kbd> your socat, do it again but for port 65104 and start over at point 4. but with port 65104 to do the same for the right ESC

 ## Mow Motor Calibration